Ryan-Ursell/MPhys-Dissertation-Code/README.md

     git clone https://github.com/Ryan-Ursell/MPhys-Dissertation-Code.git
     cd MPhys-Dissertation-Code

-3. **Create and activate a new conda environment
+3. **Create and activate a new conda environment**

-# Licence
+## Licence
 This project is under the MIT License, see [LICENSE](LICENSE) for more infomation.

-# Acknowledgements
+## Acknowledgements
-Charlie Hoy and Ian Harry:
+Supervisors
-- My supervisors' support and feedback was invaluable to the completion of this project
+- My supervisors, Charlie Hoy and Ian Harry, provided support and feedback throughout and were invaluable to the completion of this project

 ChatGPT:
 - GPT 4o was used to assist with debugging code used throughout the project

-# Personal Information
+## Personal Information
 Ryan Ursell
 ryanursell@outlook.com
 MPhys Physics, Astrophysics, and Cosmology